rubymonsters/ruby-for-beginners/source/16-exercises/14-mailbox_csv.md

 In order to complete this exercise you'll need to find out how to:

 * Read the contents of a file to Ruby, as a string
-* Parse this string as CSV
+* Parse this string as CSV (google for "ruby csv" and/or look at the documentation)
 * For each of the rows, ignoring the header line, create an `Email` instance

 In other words, you should replace the following lines of code: